 2.9.2 Updating a Subset of Properties

-An OSLC AM client MAY request that a subset of a resource's properties be updated by identifying those properties to be modified using the oslc.properties URL parameter on a HTTP PUT request.

-2.9.3 Updating Multi-Valued Properties

 A client MAY request that a subset of a resource's properties be updated by using the [LDPPatch] PATCH method.

 For compatibility with [OSLCCore2], a Server MAY also support partial update by identifying those properties to be modified using the oslc.properties URL parameter on a HTTP PUT request.

 If the parameter oslc.properties contains a valid resource property on the request that is not provided in the content, the server MUST set the resource's property to a null or empty value.
 If the parameter oslc.properties contains an invalid resource property, then a 409 Conflict MUST be returned.

+2.9.3 Updating Multi-Valued Properties

+For multi-valued properties that contain a large number of values, it may be difficult and inefficient to add or remove property values.
+OSLC RM servers MAY provide support for a partial update of the multi-valued properties as defined by draft specification [LDPPatch].
+RM servers MAY also support partial updates through HTTP PUT where only the updated properties are included in the entity request body.

 3. Vocabulary Terms and Constraints